Local Diffusion Models and Phases of Data Distributions: Liquid-vapor-type Phase Transitions

-In this section, we give an example of a liquid-vapor-type phase transition in classical toric codes.
+In this section, we give a toy example of a liquid-vapor-type phase transition.
 Recall that a liquid-vapor-type phase transition is that: there are two paths connecting two distributions $P_0$ and $P_1$ such that there exists Markov length divergence in one path, but the Markov length is always finite along the other path (see Fig.\,\ref{fig:lvpt}).

-Let us first introduce the 2D classical toric code.
-Suppose an $L \times L$ torus surface with $K = 2 L^2$ edges, and each edge supports a spin taking binary random values from $\{ 0, 1 \}$.
-The data $X$, residing on edges, takes values from the sample space $\{ 0, 1 \}^K$.
-The 2D classical toric code is defined as the uniform mixing of all possible closed loops on the torus surface.
-In this section, we only consider topologically trivial closed loops.
-Here, ``closed loops'' means that for each plaquette in such data $X$, the parity of the four variables is always even.
-And a ``topologically trivial'' closed loop means it can be continuously shrunk to a point.
-Also, in the language of toric code, if the parity of the four variables in a plaquette is odd, then we say that there is an ``anyon'' on this plaquette.

-We let the initial distribution $P_{\mathrm{loops}}$ (data) be the fully mixed distribution of all closed loops, and the final distribution $P_{\mathrm{mixed}}$ (noise) be the fully mixed distribution of all possible binary strings in $\{ 0, 1 \}^K$.
-We can independently take a random flip for the variable on each edge with probability $p$.
-We remark here that $\mathcal{N} (y | x)$ becomes a transition matrix for a discrete variable space.
-The probability evolution of diffusion is given by a master equation, and we have already seen the denoiser for the discrete variable in SM \ref{apxsec:dv}.

-This diffusion process can be achieved by a local master equation evolution acting on each edge.
-The transition matrix on each variable is given by